-Why is physical exercise important?
-Well, there are many other reasons why exercise is important, apart from the obvious ones, such as getting that hot body you’ve always wanted.
-You will get an AWESOME array of health benefits, both physical and mental, such as enhanced energy, lowered risk of diseases, and a huge boost in your self esteem and confidence.
+There are just so many reasons why physical exercise is important, apart from the obvious ones such as getting that hot body you’ve always wanted, you will also get an AWESOME array of health benefits.
+These benefits will be both physical AND mental, such as enhanced energy, lowered risk of diseases, and a huge boost in your self esteem and confidence.

-In this post I hope to convince you of the many benefits of physical activity.
-This will hopefully give you the impetus that is needed to make changes so YOU are able to live the amazing life you truly deserve.
+Understanding the true importance of physical fitness will give you the impetus that is needed to make changes, enabling YOU to live the amazing life you truly deserve.

 It makes all the difference to pick an exercise you actually enjoy!

-There are many different ways to keep fit, and all different types of exercises to suit everyone, no matter what your current condition, fitness level, OR budget.
+There are many different ways to keep fit and many different types of exercises to suit everyone, no matter what your current condition, fitness level, OR budget.

-Often sports that require a partner, like tennis or squash, or team sports such as football, cricket, volleyball, or netball can be a good choice as they encourage camaraderie, and a little healthy competition is great for firing you up for a game.
-When you do start to enjoy it then hey, it suddenly doesn’t feel like such hard graft.
+Often sports that require a partner, like tennis and squash, or team sports such as football, cricket, volleyball, or netball can be a good choice as they encourage camaraderie, and a little healthy competition is great for firing you up for a game.
+When you do start to enjoy it, then hey, it suddenly doesn’t feel like such hard graft does it?

-Self defense, or martial arts classes like karate, boxing, taeqwondo or judo are all fabulous ways to get fit, and knowing you have self defense skills may also come in handy at other times in life.
+Self defense, or martial art classes, like karate, boxing, taeqwondo, or judo are all fabulous ways to get fit – and knowing you have self defense skills may also come in handy at other times in life.

-There is also nothing more empowering than knowing you have a strong and healthy body as it will give you a confidence boost that will change your whole life.
-That confidence will shine through every aspect of you including your work, drive, ambition, and especially your relationships with others.
+There is nothing more empowering than the knowledge that you have a strong and healthy body: it will give you a confidence boost that will change your whole life.
+That confidence will shine through every aspect of you, including your work, drive, ambition, and especially your relationships with others.

-Something amazing happens in your body when we workout: a chemical reaction releases endorphins and you feel uplifted, even euphoric, and that feeling of satisfaction you get after a good workout can stay with you for days afterwards.
-So the rewards are many.
+Something amazing happens in your body when you workout: a chemical reaction releases endorphins and you feel uplifted, even euphoric, and that feeling of satisfaction you get after a good workout can stay with you for days afterwards…so the rewards are many.

 Dancing is a social activity

-Dancing is a brilliant way to meet new people, make new friends and socialize.
-It also offers the added benefits of managing weight, improving coordination, flexibility, motor skills, bone health, and will give you a stronger heart and lungs.
-This makes it one of the best forms of all over exercise that will cover all bases.
+Dancing is a brilliant way to meet new people, make new friends, and socialize.
+It also offers the added benefits of managing weight, improving coordination, flexibility, motor skills, boosting bone health, and will give you a stronger heart and lungs.
+This makes it one of the best forms of all over exercise to cover all bases.

 WEIGHT BEARING EXERCISE: